rick-r/marriage-figaro-norway/captions.md

 che la sera la spogli, che le metti gli spilloni, i merletti ...
 Ah, se in tuo loco ...
-"She's too amazing for me.
-I wish I were in your place -- you get to dress her in the morning, undress her in the evening..."
+She's too amazing for me.
+I wish I were in your place -- you get to dress her in the morning, undress her in the evening...

 E che ne debbo fare?
-"And what do you want me to do with this?"
+And what do you want me to do with this?

 CHERUBINO: